TUM-EDA/Flui3d/README.md

 The built files can be hosted on any web server.

 **Backend:**
-In `index.jsp` you can change the tmp directory according to your need.

 For the backend, a JDK version >= 11 is recommended.
-You can built the WAR artifact and host it using Tomcat 11.
+You can build the WAR artifact and host it using Tomcat 11.